arosa822/arcticSpider/README.md

 ## Features
 API - for tying to hardware devices
-WebApp - storing data and analyzing data with dash
+WebApp - storing data and analyzing data with dash / plotly

 ## requirements
 .config file located in the main directory.
 This file must contain keys for